Skip to the main content.

 Most of the steps in our advertising print production checklist are simple and normal creative production workflow.
 Some are the result of experience earned on how to make a file most likely to be compatible for any print publication and reduce the risk of unintended color shifts and “drop outs”.

-We also clearly separate the proofing from the design function.
+We clearly separate the proofing from the design function.
 It’s important to have a set of “fresh eyes” view the files.
 Here's a favorite digital example of why making the time for separate proofing steps is important - we got a chuckle when we ran across this ad on a wind (ahem) industry website.

 Read More